euc-dev/horizon-sdk/docs/horizon-webrtc-redir-setup/horizon-agent-installation-and-configuration.md

+---
+layout: page
-# Horizon Agent Installation and Configuration
+title: Horizon Agent Installation and Configuration
+hide:
+  #- navigation
+  - toc
+---

 The Horizon WebRTC Redirection feature is installed by default with Horizon Agent as part of the core feature set.